OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### Locally hosted XML with embedded JavaScript that is generated using an XML data island

-This attack is nearly the same as above, but instead it refers to a locally hosted (on the same server) XML file that will hold your cross site scripting vector.
+This attack is nearly the same as above, but instead it refers to a locally hosted (on the same server) XML file that will hold your XSS vector.
 You can see the result here:

 ```
 <XML SRC="xsstest.xml" ID=I></XML>